HobanLab/Quercus_IUCN_samp_sims/README.md

     quercus_fst_orig.Rdata: saves Fst data for each species in the original simulations
     fst_processed.Rdata: processed Fst data by taking the mean Fst for each species

-**Figures:** contains data visualization figures in .png, .pdf, and .svg format
+**Figures_tables:** contains data visualization figures in .png, .pdf, and .svg format
-**Mapping:** contains data used for mapping as well as maps generated
+**Mapping:** contains data used for mapping, R scripts to generate maps, as well as maps generated